Josh Jacobs Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Jacobs has averaged 50.4 rushing yards per game in his five career matchups against the Chargers, 15.1 fewer yards than his over/under in Sunday's game.

-- Jacobs has had a rushing touchdown in three matchups against the Chargers, but did not have multiple TDs in any of those games.

-- The Chargers have the NFL's 30th-ranked defense against the run, giving up 136.7 yards per game.
+- The Chargers give up 136.7 yards per game on the ground, the NFL's 30th-ranked rush defense.

-- Jacobs and the Raiders will face off against the NFL's 29th-ranked defense in terms of rushing touchdowns allowed (21).
+- The Raiders are up against the NFL's 29th-ranked D when it comes to rushing TDs conceded (21 this year).

 Recent Performances